Arkansas hires John Calipari to coach the Razorbacks, a day after stepping down from Kentucky

+It's a slight drop — Kentucky had been paying Calipari $8.5 million annually.

+At first glance, Arkansas’ seismic move makes the Razorbacks immediate Southeastern Conference contenders.
+Calipari’s Kentucky teams won six conference tournament championships and six regular season titles, though the Wildcats haven’t won the tournament title since 2017.

-Arkansas vice chancellor and director of athletics Hunter Yurachek announced Calipari’s hiring in a news release on Wednesday.
-Yurachek noted Calipari's reputation as an elite recruiter and success in the Southeastern Conference as contributing factors for the hire.
+Hunter Yurachek, Arkansas’ vice chancellor and athletic director, said Calipari’s reputation as an elite recruiter and his longtime success in the SEC were key draws.

-“As I visited with coach Calipari during this process, he acknowledged the tremendous opportunity we have at the University of Arkansas to attract and retain top players and compete for championships," Yurachek said in a statement.
+“I talked to eight to 10 different coaches about this job,” he said.
+"Here’s what I want to be clear about: In spite of the reports, there was only one person that was offered this job.”

 Calipari replaces Eric Musselman, who left for the job at Southern California.
 Calipari inherits a program that went 16-17 last season after three consecutive NCAA Tournament appearances, including the Sweet 16 a year ago and the Elite Eight in 2021 and 2022.